rednaga/APKiD/README.md

 If you come across an APK or DEX which APKiD does not recognize, please open a GitHub issue and tell us:

-* what you think it is
+* what you think it is -- obfuscated, packed, etc.
 * the file hash (either MD5, SHA1, SHA256)

 We are open to any type of concept you might have for "something interesting" to detect, so do not limit yourself solely to packers, compilers or obfuscators.
 If there is an interesting anti-disassembler, anti-vm, anti-* trick, please make an issue.